 Tap into your existing resources to gather information about your customers.
-First, look at customer and inventory reports through your retail Point-of-Sale (POS) system.
-PAYD Pro Plus® has features like "Customer" and "Inventory."
+First, look at customer and inventory reports through your retail point-of-sale (POS) solution.
+The Moneris Retail Bundle has features like "Customer" and "Inventory."
 These allow you to monitor inventory levels and gather insights about customers' purchases and behaviours to find better ways to serve them.
 Not only will you be able to identify buying patterns, but you can also view your top-selling products.

 Consider the products you want to sell online

 Now that you have identified your primary audience, it's time to consider the products you want to sell online.
 You should be strategic about your product selection to appeal to your primary audience.
 Choosing your niche is an essential step in running a profitable ecommerce store. .
 Otherwise, you'll end up adding hundreds of products with no real focus!

 If you sell a wide variety of products in-store, we recommend that you narrow your online inventory to only the top-selling items.
 Look at your previous sales and inventory reports when choosing your online products.
 Also, consider going through your Google reviews, emails, direct messages and comments on social media to learn what customers are saying about your products.